jvmontes/node-js-basic-app/README.md

 ### ide (integrated development environment)
 Since I'm building a webapp and my stack will mainly stay in the JavaScript world, I'm using [Visual Studio Code](https://code.visualstudio.com/).
 It's just a really pretty place for me to put all the files I'm working on (which you can view up there ^) and integrates nicely with different languages, as it highlights stuff in pretty colors.

+### current state of the app
+Okay, I. Am.
+Back.

+I took a bit of a break to take care of some life things.
+But, I am back.
+And I am better than ever.

+I'm really happy with where I've left this project at for now.
+Here's a summary of everything on here:
+- added an express server running on node.js.
+Using this, I've been able to serve different pages.
+There is a Home Page and an About Page. https://nodejs.org/en/
+- The simple express server serves both pages, and includes a bit of ejs, where we are able to easily create javascript templates. https://ejs.co/
+- nodemon developer integration.
+I've added nodemon which allows me to reload the express app automatically whenever it detects changes.
+It's made the iterative process a lot easier to deal with. https://nodemon.io/
+- I also created a homegrown solution for a translator button.
+I basically store all my copy in some dictionaries and switch based off of the selected language.
+Could write some unit tests for this, but I'm not married to a development framework, yet.
+So that's still in the backlog.